 Batch Processing in Python: Why Pathway Is Ideal for Both Streaming and Static Workloads

-Pathway relies on a powerful unified Rust engine for both static and real-time data processing.
-On static data, Pathway engine is in "static mode" and processes the data in one single batch, the so-called "batch processing".
-On dynamic data, Pathway engine uses its "streaming mode" and makes incremental computations on the data.
-While Pathway is the perfect fit for your real-time and streaming use cases, you should also consider it for batch processing on static data.
+The Pathway Live Data Framework relies on a powerful unified Rust engine for both static and real-time data processing.
+On static data, the engine is in "static mode" and processes the data in one single batch, the so-called "batch processing".
+On dynamic data, the engine uses its "streaming mode" and makes incremental computations on the data.
+While Pathway Live Data Framework is the perfect fit for your real-time and streaming use cases, you should also consider it for batch processing on static data.

-In this article, you will learn why Pathway is a good choice for your batch-processing pipeline.
+In this article, you will learn why Pathway Live Data Framework is a good choice for your batch-processing pipeline.
 This article will cover the following points:

 3 reasons to use Pathway for batch processing